bestekarx/Maui.Bluetooth.Utils/README.md

 ### iOS

-Add the following keys to your `Platforms/iOS/Info.plist`:
+Add the following keys to your `Info.plist`:

 ```xml
 <key>NSBluetoothAlwaysUsageDescription</key>